laurentperrinet/laurentperrinet.github.io/content/publication/ladret-23-cosyne/index.md

----
-abstract: 'Our daily endeavors occur in a complex visual environment, whose intrinsic variability shapes the way we integrate information to make decisions.
+---abstract: 'Our daily endeavors occur in a complex visual environment, whose intrinsic variability shapes the way we integrate information to make decisions.
 By processing thousands of parallel sensory inputs, our brain is theoretically able to compute the uncertainty of its environment, which would allow it to perform Bayesian integration